THE WAY FORWARD

 THE PROCESS

-The Lion Recue Project is located in Hoedspruit in the northernmost province of Limpopo in South Africa, on the border of the Greater Kruger - the largest "big game" conservation area in the world.
+The Lion Recue Project is located in Hoedspruit in the northernmost province of Limpopo in South Africa, on the border of the Greater Kruger - one of the largest "big game" conservation area in the world.
 Our dedicated conservationists all of whom work on a strictly volunteer basis, have committed their time and talents to the rewilding of ranched lions back into vetted and secure conservation areas within Southern Africa.
-The complicated rewilding process requires many hours of time, effort and of course funding.
+The complicated rewilding process requires many hours of time, effort and of course, funding.

 MONITORING